How does COVID treatment work?

-If you are sick with COVID, it’s important to know when to seek care for COVID-19, please look here.
-If you do need to seek care, it’s scary – you’re probably very sick.
-Our goal here is to give you a sense of what might happen, what treatments we have and what is on the horizon.
+If you are sick with COVID, it’s important to know when to seek care.
+If you do need medical care, it can be scary – you’re probably very sick.
+Our goal here is to give you a sense of what might happen, what treatments we have, and what is on the horizon.

-For the most part, people suspected to have COVID-19 who express severe symptoms will be seen in the ER first.
+For the most part, people suspected of having COVID who express severe symptoms will be seen in the ER first.
 If you have a mask or face covering, please wear it when you arrive to make sure you don’t get anybody else sick.
 You or a loved one may want to call the ER ahead of your arrival so you can help keep the staff, other patients, and yourself safe by following the particular procedures for the facility you’re going to.

 In the ER, the doctors and nurses are going to start trying to understand why you are sick and how to start treating you.
 You will likely be kept in a separate room or location (possibly a big tent outside that acts as a temporary extension of the ER) away from people seeking care for other conditions, and many of the people treating you will be wearing lots of personal protective equipment (that is, the PPE you have been hearing about).
 Everybody will be wearing a mask, a paper gown, and a face shield.
 You may see physicians wearing a face mask that looks like a scuba suit.
 This is called a Personal Air-Purifying Respirator (PAPR).
 These are more comfortable for a lot of physicians to wear if they are seeing COVID patients all day.
 This entire experience can be scary and isolating.
 But there is a caring face underneath it, we promise.

-The first thing they’ll do is test you for SARS-CoV-2 (the virus that causes COVID-19) using a plastic swab that reaches all the way to the back of your nose or mouth (to hear more about this type of test, refer to our Testing Explainer).
-Note that at some locations, they may just swab your nose instead of using the long swab that goes to the back of your nose or mouth.
+First, you’ll be tested for SARS-CoV-2 (the virus that causes COVID) using a plastic swab that reaches all the way to the back of your nose or mouth (to hear more about this type of test, refer to our Testing Explainer).
+Note that at some locations, medical personnel may just swab your nose instead of using the long swab that goes to the back of your nose or mouth.
 You may get your results in an hour or it may take up to about a day or so, depending on the type of test for COVID that your hospital runs.
-They’ll also take some blood, perform a chest X-Ray and possibly perform other tests.
+They’ll also take some blood, check your oxygen levels, perform a chest X-Ray and possibly other tests.

 If you are having trouble breathing, they’ll hook you up to a nasal cannula — small plastic prongs that deliver oxygen directly into your nose.
-You may get IV hydration and antibiotics if the ER doctors find you are dehydrated or have a bacterial pneumonia.
+You may get IV hydration and antibiotics if the ER doctors find you are dehydrated or have bacterial pneumonia.
 After a few hours, they’ll decide if you can go home or if you will need to be admitted to the hospital.
 Sometimes you may have to wait in the ER for a while until a bed opens up on the wards, but you will receive excellent care while you wait.

-If you are sent home, you’ll be given instructions about checking in, and guidelines for if you want to come back.
-Some people with COVID-19 do get sicker in the second week of infection so your doctor will want to stay in touch to hear about your recovery.
+If you are sent home, you’ll be given instructions about checking in and guidelines for if you want to come back.
+Some people with COVID do get sicker in the second week of infection so your doctor will want to stay in touch to hear about your recovery.

 What if you are admitted to the hospital?

 A year into the pandemic many hospitals have dedicated locations for treating COVID patients.
-Some people who are admitted to the hospital with COVID will need a higher level of care with more complex equipment and will enter the Intensive Care Unit.
+Some people who are admitted to the hospital with COVID will need a higher level of care with more complex equipment and will enter the Intensive Care Unit (ICU).
 People are usually admitted here when they need a high level of oxygen support or are showing signs of symptoms that are severely affecting other parts of the body.
-For many people, a few days of oxygen support through that nasal cannula device is enough to be ready to go home.
+For many people, a few days of oxygen support through some form of nasal cannula device is enough to be ready to go home.

 However, sometimes SARS-CoV-2 can cause so much damage to your lungs that you need more help.
 Why is that?
 Your lungs extract oxygen from the air around you and supply it to the rest of your body.
 When your lungs are damaged, they can’t get all the oxygen you need delivered into your blood (we talk about this in greater depth in our explainer on the path of the virus).